camwest5/python-training-intensive/Workshops/4 - Sharing and Publishing.md

 # ---
 ```

-All subsequent cells are going to be either `[Markdown]` cells (if they contain text, titles and other static contents) or python cells (if they contain executable code).
+All subsequent cells are going to be either `[markdown]` cells (if they contain text, titles and other static contents) or python cells (if they contain executable code).
 For example:

 ```python
 # %% [markdown]